 - Dehumidifiers.
 Dehumidifiers work best in homes that only have minor leaks.
 These tools pull water out of the air and store it in a basin.
 You’ll be able to manually remove water from your home and use it to water flowers or simply to dampen your lawn.
 Your contractor also may have a self-draining unit so you won’t have to worry about emptying any reservoirs.

 Waterproofing your basement doesn’t have to be a trial.
-Be sure to reach out to a professional if you suspect your basement is leaking, and they’ll give you back control over your home in little to no time at all.
+Be sure to reach out to a professional for a free inspection and estimate if you suspect your basement is leaking, and they’ll give you back control over your home in little to no time at all.